rvegajr/ez-api-urf-net/README.md

 # EzApiUrfNet - Easy API URF .NET

 The goal of this project is to use a variety of open source projects to point to a database and easily create an API.
+The application's purpose is to deal with schemas that change rapidly.
+This application will use powershell and EzDbSchema/EzDbCodeGen to read a database schema and generate all the entity specific classes (model, controller, services, etc).
+The api will be served up using a Swagger for easy querying.
+Route Tests will also be generated to allow the user to test if schema changes should work as expected.

 ## Getting Started